Being a Member of the Board in a Community Association

-In order to effectively serve on the board of directors, it is crucial to understand who they are and what they do.
+In order to effectively serve on the board of directors, it is important to understand who they are and what they do.

 In relation to a formal organization, community, homeowners' association (HOA), or condominium association, the board of directors is responsible for managing the conduct and affairs of the community.

 The board is initially composed of members that have been appointed by the property developer to maintain the character of the community they have designed.